matomatical/reward-lab/workshop.md

 learning.
 Their centrality is driven by the following hypothesis, called the **reward hypothesis:**

-> That all of what we mean by goals and purposes can be well thought of as
+> "That all of what we mean by goals and purposes can be well thought of as
 > maximization of the expected value of the cumulative sum of a received scalar
-> signal (reward).
+> signal (reward)."
 >
 > ---Richard Sutton, [The reward hypothesis](http://incompleteideas.net/rlai.cs.ualberta.ca/RLAI/rewardhypothesis.html)